Comparisons between top-down and bottom-up parsing

 whenever we can reduce, we do.

-When we run out of tokens,
+Eventually we will have run out of tokens,

 That one remaining element is the subparse that is also,